Camera Shots & Angles: Master the Art of Framing

 What is an Extreme close up shot definition examples featured image

 What is an Extreme Close-Up Shot?
-Definition & Examples from Film
+Definition & Film Examples

-extreme close-up (ECU) Definition & Meaning An extreme close-up (ECU) is a framing technique that focuses on a tiny subject …
+What is An extreme close-up (ECU)?
+Definition & Meaning An extreme close-up (ECU) shows a tiny part of the subject …

 What is an extreme long shot in film definition examples featured image